davidje13/tty-typesetter/README.md

 ![Screenshot of VSCode 1.100 showing overlapping characters without tty-typesetter](screenshots/vscode100.png)

-Whereas in Apple Terminal (which does support Unicode 16), it prints:
+Whereas in Apple's Terminal.app (which does support Unicode 16), it prints:

 ![Screenshot of Apple Terminal showing the same output with and without tty-typesetter](screenshots/apple.png)